You will need Adobe Flash Player to view this page properly.

 All students, whether new or returning, are also required to provide proof of address when registering.
-Proof of address would be two of the following: valid rental/lease agreement or escrow papers; current resident service bill such as electric, water, gas, garbage or cable bill (cell phone or other mail is not sufficient); and/or current driver's license or State ID card showing address.
+Proof of address would require three items: 1) a valid rental/lease agreement, escrow papers or property tax statement; 2) current resident service bill such as electric, water, gas, garbage or cable bill (cell phone or other mail is not sufficient); and 3) current driver's license or State ID card showing address.

 Students applying from elsewhere within or outside of our district should pay attention to Transfer Guidelines.
 Families are encouraged to submit transfer applications during the Open Enrollment period (March) for the best chance of getting into the desired school.